VyamsaniHaripriya01/resume_parser_job_matcher/README.md

 ## 🧠 How It Works

-1. Extracts text using `python-docx`
+1. Extracts text from `.docx` using `python-docx` and from `.pdf` using `pdfplumber`
-2. Cleans and processes text
+2. Cleans and processes the text using custom preprocessing logic
-3. Uses Sentence-BERT (`all-MiniLM-L6-v2`) to compute similarity
+3. Uses Sentence-BERT (`all-MiniLM-L6-v2`) to compute semantic similarity
-4. Uses TF-IDF to extract JD keywords
+4. Uses TF-IDF to extract the top keywords from the job description
+5. Matches and highlights overlapping skills between the resume and JD
-5. Displays info via Streamlit app UI
+6. Displays results in a user-friendly Streamlit web app
+7. Handles unreadable or image-based PDFs gracefully with error messages

 ---